Exesoul1/pi_31_z_garipov/README.md

-echo 'Hello, Friend!
-How are you?' > README.md
+echo 'No code No pain' > README.md